Invite a few teammates

 Know who’s doing what, by when—Asana tells you who’s doing what by when.
 That means spending less time following up and in meetings, and more time working on what really matters to you.

 Save time, and make conversations actionable—You can discuss work directly on a task or within a project, which means no more messy email chains.
-Conversations are always focused on concrete, actionable work in Asana so you can move work forward, instead of just talking around it.
+The conversation is always focused on concrete, actionable work in Asana so you can move work forward, instead of just talking around it.

 See your work in context—You can connect your work in Asana so you know where it fits in with projects and your team’s goals overall.
 Get updates on the projects and tasks you’re following, and see your team’s progress with Portfolios and status updates.

 Inviting teammates to Asana